Will-Helliwell/Recipy/README.md

 I can cook a variety of recipes
 I would like to add to a shopping cart the missing ingredients

+As a user
+So i could choose what to cook from what ingredients i have I would like to filter recipes
 ```